 We expect that state income tax authorities will become more aggressive in their tax audits of high-income individuals in the coming years to address anticipated budget deficits arising from COVID-19.

 Dual residents face the prospect of being taxed by both states on the same income.
 Ill-advised taxpayers may wind up paying taxes in both states without a reasonable credit mechanism to prevent double taxation on the same income.
 Thoughtful and strategic planning needs to be undertaken to avoid unexpected adverse tax consequences and to increase the likelihood of a successful and uneventful income tax audit.
-Withers can assist clients in identifying the potential benefits and pitfalls of the relocation and implementing strategic plans to achieve a desired outcome.
+Withers can assist clients in identifying the potential benefits and pitfalls of the relocation and implementing strategic plans to achieve the desired outcome.
 If you have any questions or concerns regarding the tax and other business consequences of your relocation, please contact your regular Withers attorney or any of the attorneys listed on this page.